hiejulia/hibernate-springboot/README.md

 ### API docs
++ Employes: Keep a list of all employee in the company

 + Articles : User (Employee) create article on their profile about daily work, share useful information for other colleagues as well
     + GET `v1/api/articles`: get all articles
     + GET `v1/api/articles/id` : get one article by id